I recently had the pleasure of driving to Guildford. While on the road, I was listening to the radio.

 Hands-on dads know they are more than simply a crutch to support mum as she raises the kids.
 Men such as myself who see themselves as a central part of the family unit may be a reasonably modern phenomenon.
 Even so, we don’t deserve special treatment.

-Oh, and as for Guilford, it was a very successful trip.
+Oh, and as for Guildford, it was a very successful trip.
 The only issue was the weather as it rained heavily the entire time I was there.